spree/spree-guides/content/integration/configuration.md

 ![Choose Environment](/images/integration/choose_environment.jpg)

-Once you choose your environment, your hub URL will be displayed, and you will be asked to log in, either as a New User or a Registered User.
+Once you choose your environment, your hub URL will be displayed, and you will be asked to log in, either as a new user or a registered user.
 If this is your first time logging in, select New User; otherwise, select Registered User.

 ![Integrator Login](/images/integration/integrator_login.jpg)